laminlabs/lamindb/docs/organize.md

 ## Versioned collections of artifacts

 Sometimes, you need to both group artifacts by metadata and version the entire set.
-For this, you can use {class}`~lamindb.Collection`:
+For this, use {class}`~lamindb.Collection`:

 ```python
 collection = ln.Collection([artifact1, artifact2], key="my_dataset_release").save()